 Writer scaling allows Trino to dynamically scale out the number of writer tasks rather than allocating a fixed number of tasks.
 Additional tasks are added when the average amount of physical data per writer is above a minimum threshold, but only if the query is bottlenecked on writing.

 Writer scaling is useful with connectors like Hive that produce one or more files per writer – reducing the number of writers results in a larger average file size.
 However, writer scaling can have a small impact on query wall time due to the decreased writer parallelism while the writer count ramps up to match the needs of the query.

-The minimum amount of data that must be written by a writer task before
+The minimum amount of uncompressed data that must be processed by a writer before another writer can be added.